shiraji/find-pull-request/README.md

 ![screenshot](website/images/screenshot.png)

-* Open pull request page if the plugin finds pull request
+* Open the pull request page if the plugin finds pull request
-* Open commit which the line is added if there is no pull request for the selected line
+* Open the commit page if no pull request found for the selected line

 ## Requirement